-Back for 2017, the Master of Health Administration program is participating in the Block Week experience (October 20-29, 2017) in conjunction with the program at the Hochschule, Osnabrück (HO), Germany.
+Back for 2017, the Master of Health Administration program participated in the Block Week experience (October 20-29, 2017) in conjunction with the program at the Hochschule, Osnabrück (HO), Germany.
 Graduate students in the College of Nursing and Health Professions participate alongside 15-20 undergraduate and graduate health management students from the HO in a week long experience involving collaborative study, health facilities tours, and cultural experiences.

 The success of this program is based on merging U.S. and German students together in terms of discussion and intercultural experiences.
 MHA students who have completed 12 credits of course work are eligible to participate on a voluntary basis.
 The link to the MHA program is usually set within the students’ capstone project (concurrent with the Block Week experience).
 MSN students participating in the Management/Leadership track are also eligible to participate.